Sales Have Ended

 Self-determination, properly understood, lies at the heart of the matter.

-Join the Hon Linda Burney, Shadow Minister for Human Services, and former NSW Attorney General and Federal Minister the Hon Bob Debus AM as we discuss the things which must be done - those “practical things” upon which reform is built and meaningful change realised.
+Join the Hon Linda Burney, Shadow Minister for Human Services, and former NSW Attorney General, Federal Minister the Hon Bob Debus AM and Dr Megan Williams, Senior Research Fellow at the Centre for Health Research, as we discuss the things which must be done - those “practical things” upon which reform is built and meaningful change realised.